KyleNeece/KyleNeece.github.io/content/DM Tools/Session Plans/UVM 2024-2025 Campaign/Session Plan 26.md

 			- Runekeeper invasion
 			- Each party member will go against a certain Runekeeper
 				- After their defeat, will race to large clashing sounds and impacts
-				- Leads to the Omnipotent One, sealed away in a translucent Hedron, get their via teleportation device
+				- Leads to the Omnipotent One, sealed away in a translucent Hedron, get there via teleportation device
-- Party arrives to Jackson and Azriel getting their assess kicked
+- Party arrives to Jackson and Azriel kicking ass
+	- But then he activates his Story Recall skill --> the power to use any ability within the story
 		- Infinite reader tells Monty to join him
 		- Then attempts to kill the party but Jackson and Azriel in comas
 			- He then kills the Omnipotent One, absorbs part of his power, other half scatters to Jaloop (he does not notice)
 		- Infinite Reader and Monty then teleport to Arangol
 			- Arangol refuses to join them
 		- Infinite Reader teleports back to the party to attempt to kill them, but runs out of time for invasion, due to Arangol putting him under Narrative change, leaves with Monty
 			- World hasn't collapsed because Jaloop exists
-- Aria blows of steam
+- Aria blows off steam
+	- Some soldiers attempt to hold her back, others turn to the party and speak on her mental estate
-- Olivia traumatized
+- Olivia traumatized, hugging knees against wall and sitting down
-- Emily saddened
+- Emily saddened, storms off
-- Yasu saddened
+- Yasu leaves to try and get Emily to come back
 - All hope is lost
+	- Ludwig deep in thought

 - Cut to Monty, Infinite Reader and Runekeepers
 	- Ceremony inducting Monty
 		- Given the Fable of Fortune
 		- Monty crafts splicers and splices one part of himself (either fortune or misfortune, and sends him to party)
 			- One is named M, the other is named Y
-- Party sees in the sky a massive floating kingdom created, from a far looks like a star
+- Cuts back to party sees in the sky a massive floating kingdom created, from a far looks like a star
 - Ludwig said he's gonna go for a walk, and that Emily will come up with something (suggesting a raid on the Kingdom)
 	- Goes to Arangol's prison, goes to free him
 		- Monty as one of his halves arrives and introduces himself as an ally
+			- Name is M or Y
+				- M = Fortune
+				- Y = Misfortune
 - Set up raid, any preparations/final character upgrades essentially
+	- Will have to workshop this with players after